-SPEAKING LISTENING READING exchanging information understanding personal information describing a person identifying the person being described understanding a description describing a picture, talking about preferences checking hypotheses talking about your last holiday understanding the key events in a story understanding the key events in a story talking about preferences listening for gist and detailed information checking hypotheses (using visual evidence) retelling a story listening for specific information planning a tour listening for specific information understanding text cohesion - connectors making arrangements understanding times, dates and appointments understanding a questionnaire describing and paraphrasing guessing words from definitions understanding rules of a game talking about housework checking hypotheses using background knowledge understanding opinions talking about shopping experiences understanding a theory describing your weekend understanding historical information checking and correcting information comparing habits: present and past identifying key points scanning for data (facts and numbers) talking about memorable experiences understanding ranking talking about your lifestyle understanding advice identifying pros and cons making predictions using existing knowledge to predict content summarizing the main point of a text giving examples and reasons understanding specific details understanding the order of events talking about the past, present, and future checking hypotheses, understanding specific information
+SPEAKING LISTENING READING exchanging information understanding personal information describing a person identifying the person being described understanding a description describing a picture, talking about preferences checking hypotheses talking about your last vacation understanding the key events in a story understanding the key events in a story talking about preferences listening for gist and detailed information checking hypotheses (using visual evidence) retelling a story listening for specific information planning a tour listening for specific information understanding text cohesion - connectors making arrangements understanding times, dates and appointments understanding a questionnaire describing and paraphrasing guessing words from definitions understanding rules of a game talking about housework checking hypotheses using background knowledge understanding opinions talking about shopping experiences understanding a theory describing your weekend understanding historical information checking and correcting information comparing habits: present and past identifying key points scanning for data (facts and numbers) talking about memorable experiences understanding ranking talking about your lifestyle understanding advice identifying pros and cons making predictions using existing knowledge to predict content summarizing the main point of a text giving examples and reasons understanding specific details understanding the order of events talking about the past, present, and future checking hypotheses, understanding specific information

-GRAMMAR VOCABULARY PRONUNCIATION 7 54 A First day nerves uses of the infinitive with to verbs + infinitive: try to, forget to, etc. weak form of to, linking 56 B Happiness is uses of the gerund (verb + -ing) verbs + gerund -ing, the letter o 58 C Could you pass the test? have to, don't have to, must, mustn't adjectives + prepositions: afraid of, etc. stress on prepositions 60 Practical English Episode 4 going to a pharmacy V feeling ill 8 62 A Should I stay or should should get /ʊ/ and /uː/ 02 I go?
-Silouid ger 70 and 741 64 B Murphy's Law if + present, + will + infinitive (first conditional) confusing verbs homophones 66 C Who is Vivienne? possessive pronouns adverbs of manner reading aloud 68 Revise and Check 7&8 9 70 A Beware of the dog if + past, would + infinitive (second conditional) animals and insects word stress 72 B Fearof.net present perfect + for and since words related to fear, phrases with for and since sentence stress 74 C Scream queens present perfect or past simple?
-(2) biographies word stress, /ɔː/ 76 Practical English Episode 5 asking how to get there V directions 10 10 78 A Into the net overseing meyement an arta aversasina word stress 70 A into the net expressing movement sports, expressing movement word stress 80 B Early birds word order of phrasal verbs phrasal verbs linking 82 C International inventions the passive people from different countries /ʃ/, /tʃ/ and /ʤ/ 84 Revise and Check 9&10 11 86 A Ask the teacher used to school subjects used to / didn't used to 88 B Help!
-I can't decide! might word building: noun formation diphthongs 90 C Twinstrangers.net so, neither + auxiliaries similarities and differences /ð/ and /θ/ 92 Practical English Episode 6 on the phone 12 94 A Unbelievable! past perfect time expressions the letter i .
-1 L 96 B Think before you speak reported speech say or tell? double consonants 98 C The English File quiz questions without auxiliaries revision of question words question words 100 Revise and Check 11&12 102 Communication 1 13 Writing 120 Listening 126 Grammar Bank
+GRAMMAR VOCABULARY PRONUNCIATION 7 54 A First day nerves uses of the infinitive verbs + infinitive: try to, forget to, etc. weak form of to, linking 56 B Happiness is uses of the gerund (verb + -ing) verbs + gerund -ing, the letter o 58 C Could you pass the test? have to, don't have to, must, must not, can't adjectives + prepositions: afraid of, etc. stress on prepositions 60 Practical English Episode 4 going to a pharmacy v feeling sick 8 62 A Should I stay or should should get /ʊ/ and /u/ 02 I go?
+Siloulu ger 70/ and /u/ 64 B Murphy's Law if + present, will + base form (first conditional) confusing verbs homophones 66 C Who is Vivienne? possessive pronouns adverbs of manner reading aloud 68 Review and Check 7&8 9 70 A Beware of the dog if + past, would + base form animals and insects word stress 70 A beware of the dog (second conditional) annuas and insects word stress 72 B Fearof.net present perfect + for and since words related to fear, phrases with for and since sentence stress 74 C Scream queens present perfect or simple past?
+(2) biographies word stress, /ɔr/ 76 Practical English Episode 5 asking how to get there v directions 10 78 A Into the net expressing movement sports, expressing word stress 70 - Into the net movement word stress 80 B Early birds word order of phrasal verbs phrasal verbs linking 82 C International inventions the passive people from different countries /ʃ/, /tʃ/, and /ʤ/ 84 Review and Check 9&10 11 86 A Ask the teacher used to school subjects used to / didn't used to 00 A Ask the teacher School subjects used to , didn't used to 88 B Help!
+I can't decide! might word building: noun formation diphthongs 90 C Twinstrangers.net so, neither + auxiliaries similarities and differences $/\delta/$ and $/\theta/$ 92 Practical English Episode 6 on the phone 40 12 94 A Habaliavablal past perfect time expressions the letter i 74 A Unbelievable! time expressions 96 B Think before you speak reported speech say or tell? double consonants 98 C The American English File quiz questions without auxiliaries review of question words question words 100 Review and Check 11&12 102 Communication 1 13 Writing 120 Listening 126 Grammar Bank